UMR Grievance Procedures

 Any member of the student body may submit a complaint of a possible violation of the Student Conduct Code against other students or student groups by filling out and submitting a General Incident Report.
 Complaints may be resolved informally or may result in a hearing before the Student Conduct Committee.

-Students with Complaints Against University Employees (non-faculty)
+Students with Complaints Against University Employees (non-academic concerns)

 Students with Complaints About UMR (non-employee related matters)